vatsal-chandra/line_detection/README.md

-one code is to detect yellow lines and other 2 codes to detect white lines
+line_yellow code is used to detect yellow roadlines and other 2 codes (in python) are used for detecting white road lines

 This image processing task was utilized in the behaviour modelling of autonomous racing car.